takemaru/graphillion/README.md

 ```

 Since we found all the safe flows, we try to change the network from
-the current configuration to a safe one with optimization.
+the current configuration to a safe one using an optimization technique.
 The
 current configuration is given by:

 ```python